 Eisai Patient Assistance Program Update

-If a patient has experienced loss of healthcare benefits as a result of COVID-19, they may be eligible to benefit from a temporary expansion of Eisai’s Patient Assistance Programs.
-Eisai has modified its Patient Assistance Program eligibility criteria temporarily in order to provide support during this crisis to those who qualify.
+If a patient has experienced loss of healthcare benefits as a result of COVID-19, they may be eligible to benefit from a temporary expansion of Eisai’s patient assistance programs.
+Eisai has modified its patient assistance program eligibility criteria temporarily in order to provide support during this crisis to those who qualify.

-Please visit Eisai Reimbursement for additional eligibility requirements and program details.
+Visit Eisai Reimbursement for additional eligibility requirements and program details.

 Genentech Patient Support during COVID-19